Ronald Acuña Jr. Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is third in the league with a collective 10 strikeouts per nine innings.
+- The Reds pitching staff ranks third in MLB with a collective 10.4 strikeouts per nine innings.

-- Reds pitchers combine to allow six home runs (0.8 per game), the third-fewest in baseball.
+- Reds pitchers combine to give up seven home runs (0.8 per game), the sixth-fewest in the league.

-- The Reds are sending Ashcraft (1-0) out for his second start of the season.
+- Cessa (0-0) gets the start for the Reds, his second of the season.

-- The righty last appeared in relief on Sunday, when he tossed 2/3 innings against the Philadelphia Phillies while giving up hits.
+- His last time out came out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Atlanta Braves while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.